What Friends And Family Should Avoid Saying To Their Loved Ones

 4. You Did Not Just Say That!

-This was the best descriptor for the final category of comments that women HATE hearing about their infertility.
+This was the best descriptor for the final category of things women HATE hearing about their infertility.

 These are the things people say that make you want to punch a wall or just smack somebody.
 Seriously!